wvbirder/docker-qloudable/DockerJS.md

 ## Log into your Account

-Using VNC Viewer connect to the newly provisioned account.
+Using VNC Viewer connect into the newly provisioned account.

 ### **STEP 1**: Start VNC Viewer